OSTASIEN Verlag

 • 2005

-• "China und der Handel - ein historischer Rückblick.
-Gründe für die Seeverbotspolitik (haijin 海禁) der frühen Ming-Regierung (1368-1644) und deren Aufhebung im Jahre 1567" (China and her trade - an historical review.
-Reasons for the maritime prohibition policy of the Ming government and its abolition in 1567), Dosŏ munhwa 島嶼文化 25 (2005), pp. 129-160 (in German and Korean translation by Dr. Koh Heyryun) (SS, E, T, C)
+• "China und der Handel: Ein historischer Rückblick.
+Gründe für die Seeverbotspolitik (haijin 海禁) der frühen Ming-Regierung (1368-1644) und deren Aufhebung im Jahre 1567" (China and her trade: an historical review.
+Reasons for the maritime prohibition policy of the Ming government and its abolition in 1567), Dosŏ munhwa 島嶼文化 25 (2005), 129-160 [in deutsch, mit koreanischer Übersetzung von Dr. Koh Heyryun) (SS, E, T, C)

-• "Die finanzpolitische Bezugnahme des songzeitlichen Staates (960- ca. 1100) auf den Reichtum seiner Gesellschaft, unter besonderer Berücksichtigung der Reformperiode unter Wang Anshi" (The fiscal reference of the Song government to the wealth of its society, under particular consideration of the reforme are under Wang Anshi), Oriens Extremus 44 (2003-2004), pp. 179-210.
+• "Die finanzpolitische Bezugnahme des songzeitlichen Staates (960 - ca. 1100) auf den Reichtum seiner Gesellschaft, unter besonderer Berücksichtigung der Reformperiode unter Wang Anshi" (The fiscal reference of the Song government to the wealth of its society, under particular consideration of the reforme are under Wang Anshi), Oriens Extremus 44 (2003-2004), 179-210.
 (SS, E, T, C)

 • 2000

-• "Fifty Years of Socialism in China - From the Self Assertion of a Communist Regime to the New Middle Kingdom", Internationales Asienforum (05/2000), pp. 1-33.
+• "Fifty Years of Socialism in China: From the Self Assertion of a Communist Regime to the New Middle Kingdom", Internationales Asienforum (05/2000),1-33.
 (SS, E, EAC)

 • 1999